Best Plasma Pen for Seborrheic Keratosis

 SK versus actinic keratosis: the distinction that matters

-Actinic keratosis (AK) is a pre-cancerous lesion that looks similar to SK in some forms.
+The one look-alike you cannot afford to miss is actinic keratosis (AK), a pre-cancerous lesion that resembles SK in some forms.
 Both can appear as rough, scaly patches on sun-exposed skin.
 Unlike SK, AK is not benign and should never be treated at home.
-The AAD recommends that any rough skin growth that bleeds easily, itches persistently, or has an irregular color be evaluated in person before any removal attempt.
-If there is any doubt about whether a growth is SK or AK, see a dermatologist.
-A brief professional evaluation is a small cost.
-Misidentifying a pre-cancerous lesion is not.
+The AAD recommends that any rough growth that bleeds easily, itches persistently, or has an irregular color be evaluated in person before any removal attempt.
+If there is any doubt whether a growth is SK or AK, see a dermatologist.
+A brief professional look is a small cost.
+Misidentifying a pre-cancerous lesion is not, and this is the real reason "just do it at home" is bad advice without that check.

 How the OcuraLife Plasma Pen compares to other at-home options